Engee documentation

 Yes

-# Element normals (deg) — direction of normal vectors of elements of the conformal antenna sublattice
+# Element normals (deg) — the direction of the normal vectors of the elements of the conformal antenna sublattice

 Array of real numbers